When to visit

 Just north of Santa Monica, the Getty Center enjoys an exceptional location amid lush green mountains, at 269 metres above sea level.
 It is worth a visit for the breathtaking view of the city.

 The Getty Center is in fact a cultural complex consisting of four pavilions housing its permanent collections, another for temporary exhibits, and a research institute.
 Its central garden is a true work of art.
-Admission is free, but there is a parking fee ($20 per car, $15 after 3 p.m.)
+Admission is free, but there is a parking fee ( about $20 per car, $15 after 3 p.m.)

 Note that it is not easily accessible by RV, but you can get there by public transit.